pramatias/rustbook/intermediate_step/rustbook74gpt.md

 one of the Result types.
 It's like giving it a new identity, a secret code name.

 In the first use statement, we bring in the std::fmt::Result type just as it is.
-No need for a name change here, my friend.
+No need for a name change here.
 But in the second use statement, we take control and say, "Hey, std::io::Result, from now on, you shall be known as IoResult!"
 And just like that, we've given it a brand new name, a shiny new persona.